 All Saints Day

 All Saints' Day, also called Ognissanti or Festa di Tutti i Santi, is celebrated on November 1 to commemorate all Catholic saints.
-On this day, Catholics go to church and then join family and friends for a lengthy meal and exchange gifts.
+On this day, Catholics in Milan will go to church and then join family and friends for a lengthy meal and exchange gifts.
 It is a national holiday so many shops and services will be closed.
 Although it's mainly a religious holiday, there is sometimes music or other special events going on around the city, especially around the churches.

 If you like to run, the Deejay Ten running event usually takes place in October.
 This is a non-competitive 5K or 10K race that begins at the iconic Piazza Duomo.
 During the race, the route will be closed to traffic and once the race is over, you can enjoy the dance party and festivities at the finish line.